Twizel Mill House

 Wi-Fi & Mobile Coverage

-Satellite Wi-Fi is available.
-However, reception is limited in two of the bedrooms.
+Satellite Wi-Fi is available achieving speeds of 30Mbps.
+However, reception is limited in two of the bedrooms due to the thickness of the walls.

 Mobile signal is variable.
 Vodafone offers the best signal but EE is very limited.
 This can improve outside.